 2. Answer the big question of how you are going to save money.
 There are many methods that can help you save money.
 It's important to determine what makes the most sense for you.
 A few options to consider:

 - Cutting out unnecessary expenses.
 We all have areas in our life where we can cut out those unnecessary buys.
-This could be you stopping that daily Starbucks trip, or cutting back on your Amazon spending.
+This could be ending your daily trip to your favorite coffee shop, or cutting back on any online spending.